SvenGates0615/Icarus-Mods/README.md

 ## Compatibility

 These mods are compatible with Icarus version (Week: 148).
 They may work with other versions, but this has not been extensively tested.
+These mods are compatible with Icarus version (Week: 150).
+They may work with other versions, but this has not been extensively tested.

 ## Known Issues